 This means there will be fewer crowds of tourists in the Hawaiian islands.
 And you’ll have a little more money in your pocket for choosing to visit these beautiful islands in the off-season.

 Hawaii weather in November maintains a wonderful tropical climate, with highs in the day in the 80s.
-Though the temperatures can dip into the 60s at night, so be sure to come prepared.
+The temperatures can dip into the 60s at night, so be sure to come prepared.
 We usually bring a light sweatshirt for everyone in our family.

 November is also the rainy season, as mentioned above.
 However, the showers tend to be short and come in the nighttime when the air cools and condenses.
 This is a good reason to bring a lightweight rain jacket with you, so you’ll be prepared for the wet season.

-However, even though the month is in the off-season, Hawaii’s weather will still most likely be nice for your vacation.
+However, even though the month is in the off-season, Hawaii November weather will still most likely be nice for your vacation.
 Plus, it’s the tail-end of hurricane season in the Hawaiian islands.

 Is Hawaii Crowded in November For Thanksgiving?